Creating Custom Markers using ALVAR

 Compiling the Sample Program

-of utilities and programs, including OpenCV 1.0, GLUT 3.7, and CMake 2.6.
+a variety of utilities and programs, including OpenCV 1.0, GLUT 3.7, and CMake 2.6.
 OpenCV will have been installed already if you followed the directions in the GoblinXNA Installation Guide to install Alvar.
-In addition, to compile the program you will need either
+In addition, to compile the program you will need

 Let's start off by obtaining the GLUT libraries.
 A variety of compiled and uncompiled code can be found